 Performance Review

-A performance review is a formal assessment in which a manager evaluates an employee’s work performance.
-Also called a performance appraisal or an employee evaluation, it can be structured in different ways to effectively identify strengths and weaknesses, offer constructive feedback, and set goals for the future.
+A performance review is a formal assessment in which a manager evaluates an employee’s work performance—it can also be called a performance appraisal or an employee evaluation.
+Performance reviews can be structured in different ways to effectively identify strengths and weaknesses.
+They also allow managers to offer constructive feedback and set goals for the future.

 - What they’re doing well